-- recovering the costs AEMO incurs in operating and maintaining the Bulletin Board as required by rule 191 of the NGR - the emergency management functions that used to be performed by the Bulletin Board.
+- recovering the costs AEMO incurs in operating and maintaining the Bulletin Board as required under rule 191 of the NGR - the emergency management functions that used to be performed by the Bulletin Board.

 As the Bulletin Board no longer plays an emergency management function and the changes to the funding arrangements (discussed in chapter 7), the rationale that may have existed for requiring BB shippers to register does not appear to apply anymore.
-Therefore, the draft rule does not require BB shippers to register, but does allow them to voluntarily register if they decide to do so.
-Those BB shippers that decide to voluntarily register would become BB participants for the purpose of the Bulletin Board, which means they would be able to access those parts of the Bulletin Board that are limited to BB participants (such as the ability to upload data to AEMO).30 with a service provider of a transmission pipeline would also be required to provide their contact details to AEMO and inform AEMO of any changes, where they have elected not to become a registered BB shipper.
-It is appropriate to extend the contract detail provisions to these users so that parties seeking access to secondary capacity on pipelines can readily access and contact the relevant parties.31
+Therefore, the final rule does not require BB shippers to register, but does allow them to voluntarily register if they decide to do so.
+Those BB shippers that decide to voluntarily register would become BB participants for the purpose of the Bulletin Board, which means they would be able to access those parts of the Bulletin Board that are limited to BB participants (such as the ability to upload data to AEMO).

 Registered BB facilities and BB shippers would be required to provide contact details to AEMO for publication on the Bulletin Board and to inform AEMO as soon as reasonably practicable of any changes to these details.
-Users that are party to a contract
+Users that are party to a contract with a service provider of a transmission pipeline would also be required to provide their contact details to AEMO and inform AEMO of any changes, where they have elected not to become a registered BB shipper.
+It is appropriate to extend the contract detail provisions to these users so that parties seeking access to secondary capacity on pipelines can readily access and contact the relevant parties.